waikato-datamining/image-dataset-converter/plugins/split.md

 # split

-* accepts: idc.base.ImageData
+* accepts: idc.api.ImageData
-* generates: idc.base.ImageData, idc.base.ImageClassificationData, idc.base.ImageSegmentationData, idc.base.ObjectDetectionData
+* generates: idc.api.ImageData, idc.api.ImageClassificationData, idc.api.ImageSegmentationData, idc.api.ObjectDetectionData

 Splits the incoming records into the specified split ratios by setting the 'split' meta-data value.
 Also stores the split names in the current session.